Qiang Xie

 Welcome!

 Hello!
 My name is Qiang Xie (Pron.
-“Ch-aw-n Sh-ay”), and I am a third-year Ph.D. student in the Department of Counseling Psychology at the University of Wisconsin-Madison (advisor: Dr. Simon Goldberg).
+“Ch-aw-n Sh-ay”), and I am a fourth-year Ph.D. student in the Department of Counseling Psychology at the University of Wisconsin-Madison (advisor: Dr. Simon Goldberg).
 I am trained as a scientist-practitioner in the Counseling Psychology Ph.D. program.
 Before starting my Ph.D. training in 2021, I got my bachelor's degree in Engineering at Wuhan University and my master's degree in Psychology at Beijing Normal University.

 This website will be updated continuously.
 Feel free to visit this website at any time to get the latest updates.
 Please reach out to me if you are interested in hearing more about my work or collaborating.